 Modifications may be requested at a convened IRB meeting or by designated reviewer(s) of an expedited study.
 For full board reviews, email correspondence is sent to the investigator detailing requests for revisions, clarification, or additional information as well as information regarding continuing review.
 For exempt and expedited reviews, correspondence may be made via phone conversation or email.
 The investigator has 60 days to respond to all requested revisions.
 If the investigator does not respond within 60 days, the application is withdrawn.
 If the investigator wishes to conduct any study that has been withdrawn, he/she must submit a new application, incorporating modifications as previously requested from prior IRB review.
-In order to receive IRB approval, all requested to the investigator by letter sent via email and documented in the minutes for full board reviews or in the file for expedited reviews.
+In order to receive IRB approval, all requested modifications must be described to the satisfaction of the reviewer(s).
+IRB decisions are communicated to the investigator by letter sent via email and documented in the minutes for full board reviews or in the file for expedited reviews.
 In order to receive approval for substantive changes by full IRB review, the investigator's response must be reviewed during a subsequent, convened meeting.
 For expedited review, the investigator's response is typically, but not always, reviewed by the same expedited reviewer(s).
 Approval will not be granted until all modifications are met to the satisfaction of the IRB or expedited reviewer(s).